 Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
-This system has been in existence for approximately 25 years and is considered reliable.
+This system has been in existence for over 25 years and is considered reliable.

-The data are gathered twice annually, in the fall and spring.
+The data are gathered three times annually, in the fall, spring, and summer.
 For this indicator, fall data (the national standard) will be used.